javaidiqbal11/IKY_Chef_Corner_Avatar/README.md

    - **Time Estimation**: 1 week (ChatGPT integration is familiar territory for the developer).
    - **Specifics**:
      - **Custom Prompts**: Design prompts tailored for food and recipe-related conversations.
-     - **Language Support**: Implement multilingual responses via GPT, focusing on Spanish, English, and other relevant languages.
+     - **Language Support**: Implement multilingual responses via GPT, especially Spanish, English, and other relevant languages.

-If the trial period is deemed acceptable, a new contract will continue with:
+If the trial period is deemed acceptable, we will create a new contract that will continue this part of the process, including:
 - **Pinecone Database Integration**
 - **Multilingual Capabilities**
 - **Avatar Testing and Tuning**

-### Estimated Time
+### Estimated Timeline
-- **Trial Period**: 2 weeks
+- **Estimated Time for the Trial Period**: 2 weeks
-- **Full Avatar Development**: 5-6 weeks (if the trial is approved)
+- **Estimated Time for First Avatar Development**: 5-6 weeks total (if the Trial is approved)